MicrosoftDocs/learn/learn-pr/advocates/azure-maps-track-air-pollution/includes/5-show-web-page.md

 ### Exception has occurred: KeyError

-If your app stops as soon as it runs and shows an exception with the message `Exception has occurred: KeyError`, your Azure Maps key hasn't been added to the *.env* file.
+If your app stops as soon as it runs and shows an exception and the message `Exception has occurred: KeyError`, your Azure Maps key hasn't been added to the *.env* file.

 :::image type="content" source="../media/key-error.png" alt-text="Screenshot that shows an example of the key error exception message.":::